litongjiangmedai/hms-empathy-ai-2025/README.md

 ---

-#  AI and Medical Empathy for Ethical Shared Decision-Making
- **Capstone Project – Master of Bioethics, Harvard Medical School**

-mentee: Sydney Collins
-mentor: Litong Jiang

----

-## Overview

-**Empathy-AI** is a **capstone research project** developed as part of the **Master of Bioethics** program at **Harvard Medical School**.
-This academic initiative explores how **artificial intelligence** can ethically support clinical decision-making by integrating **patient values, life goals, and cultural backgrounds** into treatment recommendations.

-We aim to bridge the gap between **technology** and **human empathy**, promoting **shared decision-making** that respects individual dignity and supports personalized care in diverse clinical settings.

----

-## Project Objectives

-- **Ethical AI Integration**: Investigate the role of large language models (LLMs) in fostering value-sensitive clinical support systems.
-- **Patient-Centered Decision Support**: Develop AI tools that reflect patients' **career aspirations**, **religious or cultural beliefs**, and **personal goals**.
-- **Bioethical Analysis**: Evaluate the ethical implications of AI-assisted decision-making in clinical practice, emphasizing autonomy, beneficence, and justice.
-- **Prototype Development**: Build a functional framework to demonstrate how AI can aid in ethically complex medical choices.

----

-## Key Features

-- **Value-Sensitive AI Models**: Tailoring clinical recommendations based on individual patient narratives.
-- **Ethics-Informed Design**: Grounded in bioethical principles from contemporary healthcare practice.
-- **Synthetic Patient Data**: Use of privacy-preserving datasets for safe development and testing.
-- **FHIR-Compatible Outputs**: Ensuring data interoperability with healthcare standards.

----

-## Academic Context

-This project reflects the **interdisciplinary nature** of modern bioethics, drawing on fields such as:

-- **Medical Ethics**
-- **Artificial Intelligence & Data Science**
-- **Clinical Medicine**
-- **Health Policy and Law**

-It is guided by faculty mentors at **Harvard Medical School** and is part of a broader exploration into the future of **ethical AI in healthcare**.

----

-## Collaboration
+AI and Medical Empathy for Ethical Shared Decision-Making Capstone Project – Master of Bioethics, Harvard Medical School

+Mentee: Sydney Collins
+Mentor: Litong Jiang

+Overview
+Empathy-AI is a capstone research project developed as part of the Master of Bioethics Program at Harvard Medical School.
+This academic initiative explores how artificial intelligence (AI) can ethically support clinical decision-making by integrating patient values, life goals, and cultural backgrounds into treatment recommendations.

+Our goal is to bridge the gap between emerging AI technologies and human-centered care, promoting shared decision-making that respects autonomy, dignity, and individualized needs in complex healthcare environments.

+Project Objectives
+Ethical AI Integration: Investigate the use of large language models (LLMs) in developing value-sensitive clinical decision support tools.

+Patient-Centered Decision Support: Design AI systems that honor career aspirations, religious beliefs, cultural identities, and personal life trajectories.

+Bioethical Analysis: Critically examine the ethical dimensions of AI in medicine, focusing on:

+Autonomy: Supporting informed, voluntary patient choices.

+Beneficence & Nonmaleficence: Enhancing well-being while avoiding harm through AI-assisted care.

+Justice: Addressing equity and access in AI-driven clinical environments.

+Prototype Development: Create a functional proof-of-concept that illustrates AI's role in ethically nuanced medical scenarios.

+Key Features
+Value-Sensitive AI Models: Tailor recommendations through individualized patient narratives and contextual ethics.

+Ethics-Informed Design: Embed principles from principlism, care ethics, and narrative bioethics in system architecture.

+Synthetic Patient Data: Utilize privacy-respecting synthetic cases for ethical AI development and testing.

+FHIR-Compatible Outputs: Ensure interoperability with healthcare data standards for real-world applicability.

+Bioethics Foundations
+This project is grounded in core bioethical principles and theoretical frameworks, including:

+Principlism (Beauchamp and Childress): Autonomy, Beneficence, Nonmaleficence, Justice.

+Narrative Ethics: Understanding patients' stories to shape ethical clinical choices.

+Relational Autonomy: Recognizing that decisions are made within social and cultural contexts.

+Care Ethics: Emphasizing empathy, responsiveness, and attentiveness in medical AI.

+Justice in Health AI: Addressing concerns of bias, fairness, and equitable access in algorithmic systems.

+We also explore contemporary ethical issues, such as:

+Algorithmic Transparency and Explainability.

+Data Privacy and Informed Consent in AI applications.

+Responsibility Attribution in AI-driven decisions.

+Academic Context
+This capstone reflects the interdisciplinary nature of modern bioethics, integrating insights from:

+Medical Ethics and Humanities

+Artificial Intelligence & Data Science

+Clinical Medicine & Patient Care

+Health Policy, Law, and Technology Regulation

+It is conducted under the mentorship of faculty at Harvard Medical School, contributing to ongoing discussions on the ethical deployment of AI in healthcare.

+Collaboration
+We welcome academic engagement and ethical discourse with:

+Bioethics scholars investigating AI, technology, and healthcare.

+Clinicians exploring patient-centered, ethically grounded AI tools.

+AI researchers committed to humanistic and responsible innovation.

+Students examining shared decision-making and value-based care models.

 We welcome dialogue with: